We might receive compensation from certain providers listed below. Find Out More

 • Into the “Input” field paste that link and click okay.
 And here you are!

-If done right – your camera stream will appear right there.
+If done right, your camera stream will appear right there.

 • The final step is as follows: we go to file on top → settings → stream, and there in the “service” select Youtube/Youtube Gaming.

-• Go back to browser with your streaming room tab, and there, opposite to the “Stream Key” item, click copy, and now go back to OBS.
+• Go back to the browser with your streaming room tab, and there, opposite to the “Stream Key” item, click copy, and now go back to OBS.
 Insert that key into the “stream key” field in OBS, click apply and close.

 Conclusion

-Watch Full Version On Youtube!
+Watch the Full Version On YouTube!

 Leave a Reply